samuelstevens/plib/docs/api/plib/compilers.md

     1. Captures traces from each Predict node
     2. If metric scores well, saves those traces as candidate examples
     3. Updates each Predict with its best examples

+    # TODO: each Predict should use contextvars for its _trace attribute, so that you can trace in parallel.

     ### Ancestors (in MRO)